artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw3/homework3.md

 ## 1. Create the Game Board [9 points]

-1. **[2 points]** Similar to the navigation game in the last extra credit exerecise, the game board in this assignment also takes in the vertices and edges to define a graph.
+1. **[2 points]** Similar to the navigation game in the last extra credit exerecise, the game board in this assignment also takes in the vertices and edges **(Note: the edges are directional)** to define a graph.
 Along with these two parameters, we also need to define the position of the robots and the flags.
 These location vertices will be passed to the constructor for our `FlagCaptureGraph` game.

 	```python
 	def __init__(self, V, E, robots_pos, flags_pos):